zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 - **Base URL [IBM_BASE_URL]**

-    BaseURL specifies the URL where your Key Protect instance resides.
+    The base URL specifies the URL where your Key Protect or HPCS instance resides.
 It is region specific.
-Default value which will be used is: `https://keyprotect.us-south.bluemix.net`
+The default value Portworx uses is: `https://keyprotect.us-south.bluemix.net`.

+    {{<info>}}
+**NOTE:** If you're using IBM HPCS, take the key management endpoint URL from the overview page of your HPCS service on IBM Cloud.
+    {{</info>}}

 - **Token URL [IBM_TOKEN_URL]**